How to write a fairy tale

 Students can begin their planning by writing a detailed description of each setting they will use.

-Remind students that their settings will have a significant impact on the mood of their stories.
+Remind students that their settings will significantly impact the mood of their stories.
 For example, a gloomy castle is perfect for a darker fairy tale, while a lavish palace is suited to a happier tale.

 Of course, the type of character the student chooses to work with may lead them towards a particular setting and, conversely, if they select a specific setting first, this may inform the type of characters they choose too.

 Students should remember that these are fairy tales, and they should also contain some magical elements.
-These supernatural elements help facilitate the action of the story, almost like another character.
+These supernatural elements help facilitate the story’s action, almost like another character.

 Provide students with lists of a range of characters and settings to choose from to help get them started.